grantj-re3/HandyIctDoco/languages/go/Links_GoWebCRUD.md

 1. DEV: Sam Zhang
    - [Learning Go Web Development From Zero | 2022](https://dev.to/samzhangjy/learning-go-web-development-from-zero-a1l)
      * A *Hello world* app using Gin
+     * Understanding this is perhaps a prerequisite to a CRUD app
    - [Restful CRUD with Golang for beginners | 2022](https://dev.to/samzhangjy/restful-crud-with-golang-for-beginners-23ia)
      * A CRUD API using Gin, Gorm & PostgreSQL
      * Code is available at [GitHub](https://github.com/samzhangjy/go-blog)